-When the first English settlers arrived here aboard a ship in 1649, they found a pristine Chesapeake Bay with an abundance of seafood and a native American population that had been living from the bounty of the Bay and the land for centuries.
+When the first English settlers arrived in Annapolis aboard a ship in 1649, they found a pristine Chesapeake Bay with an abundance of seafood and a native American population that had been living from the bounty of the Bay and the land for centuries.

-From their small, hand-built boats, the first Europeans gathered oysters and caught fish and crabs to feed their growing families, and grew their own crops.
+From their small, hand-built boats, the first Europeans gathered oysters, caught fish and crabs, and grew their own crops to feed their growing families.
 They also grew tobacco for trade.
-In these early days, long before we knew that smoking tobacco can kill people, growing "sotweed" was the way the wealthiest people here made their money.
+In these early days, long before we knew that smoking tobacco was unhealthy, growing "sotweed" was the way the wealthiest Annapolitans made their money.

 After the town of Annapolis was founded in 1695, it became an important port for shipping barrels of tobacco to England.
 Sailing ships returned from across the Atlantic Ocean and up the Bay to Annapolis Harbor with an amazing assortment of goods for sale.
 Some ships also brought slaves, like the one in 1767 that brought a man from Africa named Kunta Kinte.

-After the Revolutionary War, Annapolis Harbor gradually lost most of its shipping business to the growing Port of Baltimore.
+After the Revolutionary War, the smaller, more shallow Annapolis Harbor gradually lost most of its shipping business to the growing Port of Baltimore.
 The large, ocean-sailing ships that once packed Annapolis Harbor were replaced by smaller boats that were used to harvest oysters, crabs and fish on the shallow waters of the Chesapeake.

 Oysters were the biggest money-maker in the mid-1800s to the mid-1900s.
 Watermen gathered oysters with dredges and long-handled shaft tongs and brought their catch to one of the many oyster packing plants surrounding the harbor.
 Men and women, and sometimes even children, shucked the oysters and packed them in cans.
 Canning allowed the oysters to last longer, so they could be shipped by railroads and steamships to as far away as the Rocky Mountains.